 Police Community Support Officer

-Applications are now closed and are sue to open again later this year.
-Sign up for job alerts to be the first to find out when!
+Applications are closed and will open again in 2023.
+Sign up below for job alerts to be the first to find out when recruitment opens.

 Joining our constabulary as a Police Community Support Officer (PCSO) is a rewarding and challenging way to make a real difference to the people of Lancashire.